thomashuijbregts/chessbit/README.md

 Here are some numbers on an AMD Ryzen 7 9800x3d.
 Chessbit is able to calculate some positions at over 8BNodes/s on this CPU

+This is a benchmark command, running perft on several popular positions, without Transposition Table.
+It can compute depth 7 of the initial position in about 400ms.

 ![](https://i.imgur.com/LOqkZsD.png)

 Perft at depth 10, with Transposition Table enabled (16GB)